 Healthy No Bake Peanut Butter Protein Balls

-- 1 cup Protein Powder OR Rolled Oats OR Coconut Flour
+- 2 cups Protein Powder OR Rolled Oats

-- 1 tbs ground flax seeds (or chia seeds)
+- 1 tbs ground flax meal (or chia seeds)

 - 1 tsp vanilla extract